 The Adam Institute has launched a teacher diversity initiative to increase the number of teachers from underrepresented groups in the Worcester schools and other urban school districts.
 Teacher diversity is recognized as a significant factor in supporting educational attainment, including aspiration for college.

 To help increase the number of students in the Adam Institute Master of Arts in Teaching program from groups underrepresented in teaching, Clark has committed to a 50 percent tuition rate through 2022-23 for qualified candidates.

-The Master of Arts in Teaching program is the first and thus far only program in Massachusetts to have earned state approval “with distinction.”
+The Master of Arts in Teaching program is the first program in Massachusetts to have earned state approval “with distinction.”
 The teacher diversity initiative builds on this commitment to excellence in urban teacher education and the Adam Institute’s longstanding commitment to urban education and school partnership in Worcester.

 The application deadline for the Master of Arts in Teaching candidates is Jan.
 15. Interested students should contact Andrea Allen at AAllen@clarku.edu.

 Teacher Rounds are a signature collaborative learning practice in the Master of Arts in Teaching (MAT) program and in partner schools.
 Drawing on the concept of a “round” in medical practice, Teacher Rounds bring together small groups—for example, MAT students, teachers and education faculty—for focused observation, inquiry, and reflection in classrooms.
 Teacher Rounds aim to share and make teaching practice transparent, cultivate habits of reflection and inquiry, develop mutual understanding of student learning and teaching, and build learning communities grounded in the work that teachers and students do every day.